 Overview

 Galena Crew is a Chicago-based DJ/producer trio comprised of myself (Henry), Maksym, and Tuzzy.
 We've been childhood best friends since 8 years old.
 We formed the project in 2017, and slowly grew from college house parties to opening for global artists like The Chainsmokers, Said The Sky, Galantis, and Audien.
 We've landed releases on labels like Lost In Dreams (Insomniac) and Discovery Project (Insomniac).
-On paper, things were moving.
-But our brand wasn't keeping up with our music, and that gap was starting to cost us.
+On paper, everything looked great, but our brand wasn't keeping up with our music, and that gap was starting to prevent growth.

-I spent several months designing a structured branding workshop from scratch, facilitated a 4-hour session with the group, and built an identity system that we immediately put into practice across every area — social media, photography, tone of voice, production, graphics, and live performance.
+I spent several months designing a branding workshop from scratch, facilitated a 4-hour session with the group, and built an identity system that we immediately put into practice across every area: social media, photography, tone of voice, production, graphics, and live performance.

 5%